Roofer fall from height - 9 July 2019

 - Install safety mesh when installing the roof sheeting.

 - Install a fall restraint / arrest system (harness system) that has adequately-installed anchorage points, and train and instruct workers in its use.

 - Ensure workers are competent in using fall restraint / fall arrest systems and are able to assess the need to adjust the length to limit slack as they move.

 Apply these measures consistently and review them as work progresses.

 You can also refer to the following guidance materials:

 - Our guide to working at heights includes information on managing the risks of falls, including codes of practice and guides to working on roofs.

-- Preventing falls in housing construction code of practice.
+- Managing the risk of falls in housing construction code of practice.

 - Managing risks of falls in a workplace code of practice